Natalie Portman: Animal and human rights

 In 2006, Portman served as a guest lecturer at Columbia University for a course in terrorism and counterterrorism, where she spoke about her film V for Vendetta.
 In February 2015, Portman was among other alumni of Harvard University including Robert F. Kennedy Jr., Darren Aronofsky and Susan Faludi who wrote an open letter to the school demanding it divest its $35,900,000,000 endowment from coal, gas, and oil companies.
 Later that year in May, she spoke at the annual Harvard Class Day to the graduating class of 2015.

-In January 2018, she donated $50,000 to the Time's Up initiative.
-Portman took part in the 2018 Women's March in Los Angeles, where she spoke about the "sexual terrorism" she experienced at age thirteen after the release of her film Léon: The Professional.
+In January 2018, Portman donated $50,000 to the Time's Up initiative.
+She took part in the 2018 Women's March in Los Angeles, where she spoke about the "sexual terrorism" she experienced at age thirteen after the release of her film Léon: The Professional.
 She told the crowd, "I understood very quickly, even as a 13-year-old, that if I were to express myself sexually I would feel unsafe and that men would feel entitled to discuss and objectify my body to my great discomfort."
 She drew attention to the MeToo movement, revealing that her first fan letter was a "rape fantasy" from a man and that her local radio station created a countdown until her eighteenth birthday (when she would reach legal age to consent to have intercourse).
-In September 2023, Portman spoke at an event for the United Nations Spotlight Initiative to eliminate violence against women and girls, where she urged member states to reinvest in the Initiative and ending gender-based violence.
+Portman also added that she avoided roles with kissing scenes and presented herself as "prudish, conservative, nerdy, serious" in an effort to feel that her body was safe and her voice would be heard.
+During the event, she wore a "Make America Gay Again" hat, a parody of the "Make America Great Again" slogan.

 In 2020, Portman endorsed the "defund the police" movement.
 In 2020, Portman collaborated with JusticeLA to create a public service announcement #SuingToSaveLives about the health of people in L.A.
 County jails amid the COVID-19 pandemic.
 Later in 2020, Portman was announced as one of the co-founders and investors in an almost all-female group that was awarded a new franchise in the National Women's Soccer League, the top level of the women's sport in the U.S. The new team, since unveiled as Angel City FC, began play in the 2022 NWSL season.

+In September 2023, Portman spoke at an event for the United Nations Spotlight Initiative to eliminate violence against women and girls, where she urged member states to reinvest in the Initiative and ending gender-based violence.
+In October 2024, she attended the 2024 Ballon d'Or ceremony in Paris, where she presented the award for the best female player.

+At the 2026 Sundance Film Festival, she wore "ICE OUT" and "BE GOOD" buttons in support of opposition to actions by U.S. Immigration and Customs Enforcement (ICE), criticizing the government's immigration enforcement policies as "the worst of the worst of humanity" while praising people who organize and support communities in response to injustice.